Null-Tree/till-holidays-count-down/README.md

 For semi-pivate use.

 TO USE: down load the executable(.exe file extension) file, the py file req python interpreter.
-Made for the schedule of the schedule of BHS, victorian cirruculum schedule.
+Counts down the time and class sessions until the end of term 4 using the schedule of the schedule of BHS, victorian cirruculum schedule.

 A non live count down until holiday in term using the schedule of the 8s class.
 This will be exact, including if opened half way though a day, it will include remaining sessions of class.